-Interdisciplinary artist Jason Moran (US, b.
-1975) grounds his practice in musical composition and bridges the visual and performing arts through stagecraft.
+Interdisciplinary artist Jason Moran (b.
+1975, Houston) grounds his practice in musical composition and bridges the visual and performing arts through stagecraft.
 Moran draws from his personal experience to create dynamic compositions that challenge conventional forms.
 His experimental works embrace the intersection of objects and sound, pushing beyond the traditional staged concert or sculpture to amplify ways that both are inherently theatrical.
 This exhibition, the artist’s first museum show, features the full range of Moran’s work, from performance and collaborations with visual artists to his own sculptural works.

 In all aspects of his work, Moran’s creative process is informed by one of the essential tenets of jazz: the “set,” in which musicians come together to engage in a collaborative process of improvisation, riffing off of one another to create the musical experience.
 The exhibition will highlight his mixed-media set installations based on storied jazz venues from past eras, including STAGED: Savoy Ballroom 1 and STAGED: Three Deuces (both 2015), sculptural vignettes that were his acclaimed contributions to the 2015 Venice Biennale.